 Our Course and Student Administration communicates with students on behalf of Parkway College on a range of administrative matters.
 The method of communication includes Student Portal, email, and letter.
-Course and Student Administration is placing an increasing emphasis on electronic communication and expects students will regularly access the electronic email address via Student Portal for important correspondence.
+Course and Student Administration is placing an increasing emphasis on electronic communication and expects students will regularly access the electronic email address and Student Portal for important correspondence.

 In the event that Course and Student Administration uses letter post, students must maintain an accurate and reliable mailing address for correspondence from Parkway College.
 A notice mailed by Parkway College to the mailing address last advised by the student shall be deemed to be correct at the time of correspondence and would have been received by the student.

-Students studying at Parkway College are required to maintain an up-to-date contact information (address, email and phone number) with Parkway College.
+Students studying at Parkway College are required to maintain an up-to-date contact information (address, email and phone number) with Parkway College for correspondence purposes

 Students may communicate with Course and Student Administration on administrative matters using email, phone or post.

 When responding to communication from Course and Student Administration, students could contact or email the sender.